 We conduct research on cultural properties originating in Asia, with a focus on Japan.
 Research outcomes are reflected in the museum's collection, and in our collection and exhibition activities.
-Research is partially supported by Grants-in-Aid for Scientific Research and other grants for cultural activities.
+Research is partially supported by Grants-in-Aid for Scientific Research and other grants for cultural seator is partially supported by Grants-III-Ald for Scientific Research and other grants for cultural activities.
 Research conducted in fiscal year 2022 includes the following:

-- Special research projects on the treasures of Horyuji Temple donated to the Imperial Household in 1878, including calligraphy, decorative arts, sculpture, paintings, and artifacts - · Research on cultural properties at temples and shrines in the Kanto region - · Research on eastern peoples - Joint research on the composition of silk and dyed textile used in arts and crafts
+Special research projects on the treasures of Horyuji Temple donated to the Imperial Household in

+1878, including calligraphy, decorative arts, sculpture, paintings, and artifacts Research on cultural properties at temples and shrines in the Kanto region

+· Research on eastern peoples

+· Joint research on the composition of silk and dyed textile used in arts and crafts

-· Research related to "Buddhist Painting of the Edo Period: Tradition and Innovation" and other Thematic Exhibitions
+Research related to "Early Imari Porcelain: From Blue-and-White to Multicolor Decoration" and other Thematic Exhibitions